The Young Motors Story

 We moved into our beautiful new building in January 2009.
 This facility has allowed us to expand our services and increase our customer service capability which in turn helps us to distinguish ourselves from our competition.

-Our next milestone will be in 2017 when we will celebrate 50 years of serving this community, our customers and this great City of Fort McMurray which we call home.
+In July 2017 we celebrated a milestone in our history – 50 years of serving this community, our customers and this great City of Fort McMurray which we call home.

 Our success is attributed to our employees both past and present.